 And, of course, it’s possible that like every person alive, I have some residual feelings from my own youth.
 I actually made it through childhood relatively unscathed, coasting by on being a slow but decent athlete and a benevolent smart-ass.
 But I had my share of drama, including the time my former best friends called me a fat little f*^#@r and told me to look out my window, only to find the house covered in toilet paper and shaving cream.
 Shout out to my dad who felt bad for me and stepped in on this one (but was also concerned that the Subaru had toilet paper in the tailpipe).

-I discussed my over-involvement issue with my therapist, who, unsurprisingly, said that I needed to tone it down.
+I discussed my over-involvement issue with my therapist, who, unsurprisingly, said that I might want to work on toning it down.
 From just a few seconds of role playing, she could tell that I was projecting my own anxieties.
-One thing she suggested is that when my daughter comes in from school, I shouldn’t immediately ask about a certain kid – even if I’ve been thinking about that kid all day.
+One thing she suggested is that when my daughter comes in from school, I shouldn’t immediately ask about a certain kid — even if I’ve been thinking about that kid all day.
 Just be chill about it (i.e. fake it) and ask more general questions, and then if my daughter offers some info, listen and offer advice if she asks for it.
 The therapist assured me that there’s a lot of room between being too engaged in your kid’s life and apathy.
 And while I’ll never be apathetic, my goal is to project a little more of a “who cares if Bella ate your last gummy bear?
 You survived!” attitude, even if I have to excuse myself and privately curse Bella to a sad, gummy-less life.

 The point is that I think it’s healthy to care about what your kid is going through in his or her social life, and I’ll always want to help my daughter through any problems, big or slime-related.
 But sometimes you have to, as Eliza told her man Hamilton, “take a break.”
 A-Ham didn’t take a break, and, spoiler alert – he ended up cheating on his wife and destroying his career and marriage.
-And since my psyche (and more importantly my daughter) will be better off if I can avoid freaking out over every episode of 3GTMZ, I hereby vow take more breaks from the drama.
+And since my psyche (and, more importantly, my daughter) will be better off if I can avoid freaking out over every episode of 3GTMZ, I hereby vow take more breaks from the drama.
 My dad would definitely approve, even though he didn’t even care that I MET THAT GIRL DURING CAPTURE THE FLAG!
 IT WAS ROMANTIC!!!

 (BTW, I know that I’ve brought this up twice now, but I’m not bitter about it.
 Seth and I are still good friends, and I even went to prom with Portland girl.
 Just as friends, though.
 She made that clear, and I’m not bitter about that, either.)